vecna/trackmap/README.md

     Data collected has been sent, Thank You! :)

-you can safely delete the directory **trackmap** created at the beginning, or you can simply delete the directory **output** to remove the data collected (and restart the test).
+You can simply delete the .tar.gz file generated containing the results, and restart the test.

 ### (Some yours) Information requested